-In the fall of 2017, we partnered with the Central Indiana Education Services Cooperative to produce a video about Plainfield Schools.
-With so many stories to share, it was hard to keep it to a manageable three-four minutes!
-You'll find the link to the video below.
+Thanks to a partnership with the Central Indiana Education Services Cooperative, we're able to produce a video each year that tells a specific story about Plainfield Schools.
+With so many stories to share, it is hard to keep each one to a manageable two-three minutes!
+You'll find the video links below.

 NAVIGATING THE PCSC WEBSITE & MOBILE APP

 Two years ago, PCSC staff created an entirely new website and mobile app.
 We continue to tweak and improve the site, and wanted to share some updates with you via this document.